awsdocs/aws-robomaker-developer-guide/doc_source/API_ListRobotApplications.md

 The following data is returned in JSON format by the service\.

  ** [nextToken](#API_ListRobotApplications_ResponseSyntax) **   <a name="robomaker-ListRobotApplications-response-nextToken"></a>
-The `nextToken` value to include in a future `ListRobotApplications` request\.
-When the results of a `ListRobotApplications` request exceed `maxResults`, this value can be used to retrieve the next page of results\.
-This value is `null` when there are no more results to return\.
+If the previous paginated request did not return all of the remaining results, the response object's `nextToken` parameter value is set to a token\.
+To retrieve the next set of results, call `ListRobotApplications` again and assign that token to the request object's `nextToken` parameter\.
+If there are no remaining results, the previous response object's NextToken parameter is set to null\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Pattern: `[a-zA-Z0-9_.\-\/+=]*`